 The SCGIS Virtual Conference Series is broken into manageable bite sized sessions that we’ll keep rolling out throughout the summer, and announcing on Eventbrite.

-To kick off the series on July 20th, 1PM EDT, we invite everyone, members and non-members alike, to our Welcome and Annual Membership Meeting!
-We will give an introduction to SCGIS, go over the benefits of membership and give an overview of highlights from the past year.
+We kicked off the series on July 20th, 1PM EDT, with our Welcome and Annual Membership Meeting, where we gave an introduction to SCGIS, went over the benefits of membership, and presented an overview of highlights from the past year.

-Currently we have the first 3 weeks announced, including multiple technical workshops.
-The workshops are offered for a low cost ($20 each) and have very limited seating, so snag your tickets soon!
+The workshops are offered for a low cost ($20 each) and have very limited seating.

 |Tues July 21, 2pm EDT||Spatial Analysis with R, Part I|